mathewdenis/MaterialSlidenerd/readme.md

 3. Basic Setup
 4. ActionBarDrawerToggle and DrawerLayout ..drawer_fragment_shown..
 5. setDisplayShowHomeEnabled(true) ...drawer_fragment_shown..
-6. Save in Preferences
+6. Show the drawer if the app is open for the first time
-7.
+7. InvalidateOptionMenu
+8.